Miley Cyrus Dances Sexy To Aaliyah In Skimpy Bikini Thong

 The release is one of three EPs she plans to drop this year, according to Fox News.
 Each extended play will contain six songs.

-Her latest single, “Mother’s Daughter,” has racked up over 87 million streams and remains her most played track on Spotify where she is the 60th most played artist in the world right now.
+Her latest single, “Mother’s Daughter,” has racked up over 87 million streams and remains her most-played track on Spotify, where she is the 60th most-played artist in the world right now.
 The music video has been watched more than 44.5 million times on her official YouTube account.

 In total, Cyrus has released six studio albums — Meet Miley Cyrus, Breakout, Can’t Be Tamed, Bangerz, Miley Cyrus & Her Dead Petz, and Younger Now.
 To date, she has achieved three No. 1 albums on the U.S. Billboard 200.

-After having a number of hit singles, it wasn’t till 2013 until Cyrus gained her first No. 1 single in the U.S. with “Wrecking Ball.”
+After having a number of hit singles, it wasn’t until 2013 that Cyrus gained her first No. 1 single in the U.S. with “Wrecking Ball.”

-Throughout her career, she has collaborated with many high profile names including Dolly Parton, Snoop Dogg, Mark Ronson, and Big Sean to name a few.
+Throughout her career, she has collaborated with many high-profile names, including Dolly Parton, Snoop Dogg, Mark Ronson, and Big Sean to name a few.

 On Instagram, Miley Cyrus’ account boasts over 97 million followers.
-Her posts are liked in their millions and usually make an impact.
+Her posts are liked in their millions and often make a big online impact.